SyLiz/training-dotnet-core-mvc/README.md

 This repository i do it for training .NET core MVC.

-Before starting to use this project you need to install EF SQL Server package [Visual Studio > Package Manager Console]
-(PowerShell)
-> Install-Package Microsoft.EntityFrameworkCore.SqlServer

-And you need to create database by run the following command [Visual Studio > Package Manager Console]
+Before starting to use this project you need to create database by run the following command [Visual Studio > Package Manager Console]
 (PowerShell)
 > Update-Database